23 mins read

 During pre-construction, a QS will:

-During project completion, key quantity surveyor responsibilities include:
+During project completion, key quantity surveyor duties include:

-▷ Submitting regular reports to keep the client informed about progress, including real-time suggestions for performance and cost optimization
+- Submitting regular reports to keep the client informed on progress, including real-time suggestions for performance and cost optimization

 So, what makes a good Quantity Surveyor?
-It’s certainly not just about the software that you use.
-A good Quantity Surveyor should possess traits that set them apart from the average.
+The software they use is important, but it’s certainly not the only factor.
+A good Quantity Surveyor should possess traits that set them apart from the rest.
 These attributes don’t exist by accident or luck; they must be cultivated and integrated into your daily habits to ensure optimal yield.

 1. Communication

 The profound ability to articulate clearly and concisely is among the most important duties of a quantity surveyor.
-Communication between relevant parties is crucial for successful project delivery, especially concerning the BIM workflow, where collaboration is at the core.
-Miscommunication is typically a contributing factor to an elongated project and wasted expenditure.
+Communication between relevant parties is crucial for successful project delivery, especially concerning the BIM workflow, where communication is at the core.
+Miscommunication is typically a contributing factor for elongated projects and wasted expenditures.
 With RIB CostX, construction communication is boosted thanks to customizable reports that allow you to convey key insights to non-technical stakeholders; furthermore, various data visualization functions such as Ghost view, Revision overlay, and Charts can aid communication efforts.

 As mentioned throughout the post, a QS needs to manage and optimize project costs to ensure the client or contractor gets the best return from their investment.
-To do so, they need to rapidly calculate and analyze figures to identify patterns and trends that will help to make the best cost optimization possible.
-Paired with that, a good QS needs to have a basic knowledge of finances to generate financial construction reports where numbers are looked at from a strategic and legal point of view.
+To do so, they need to rapidly calculate and analyze figures to identify patterns and trends that will help to make cost optimization possible.
+Paired with that, a good QS needs to have a basic knowledge of finances to generate financial construction reports where numbers are reviewed from both a strategic and legal point of view.
 This is one of the most important quantity surveyor traits.

 3. Data-driven mind